jennifer-bio/epimuller/README.md

 ## Known edge cases / featrues to add
-Known edge cases which are not correctly dealt with or features I intend to add (that I will get around to fixing eventually) If you run into anything else please let me know (jhavens@ucsd.edu)
+Known edge cases which are not correctly dealt with or features I intend to add (that I will get around to fixing eventually) If you run into anything else please let me know on https://github.com/jennifer-bio/epimuller
 ```
 	- nt_muts ; not set up for nt mutations (only amino acid or trait)
 	- only takes nextstrain json files - intending to set up to take treetime output